tivac/sync53/README.md

 ======
 [![Dependency Status](https://david-dm.org/tivac/sync53.svg)](https://david-dm.org/tivac/sync53) [![npm version](https://badge.fury.io/js/sync53.svg)](http://badge.fury.io/js/sync53)
 ---
 Update Route53 the right way, with a text config file that you can version.
+Use your existing revision control & user permissions, then let the tool convert your human-understandable config into all the right AWS jargon.

 ## Install